luispabon/superagent-retry-delay/README.md

     * **a list of numbers:** delays between the first few retries, in order given.
 If there are more retries than numbers on this list, any subsequent retries will be delayed by the last number on the list.
 * `allowedStatuses`: list of HTTP statuses that aren't considered a failure by which we need to retry
-* `retryCallback`: this callback takes a single argument, the `response` object, and must performs an evaluation on it that must return either `true` or `false`.
+* `retryCallback`: this callback takes two arguments, the err, and the `response` object, and must performs an evaluation on it that must return either `true` or `false`.
 Returning `false` stops any further retries.

 ### Examples